 All listed authors must have made a significant scientific contribution to the research in the manuscript and approved all its claims.
 It is important to list everyone who made a significant scientific contribution, including students and laboratory technicians.

 In the event that there are documented violations of any of the above-mentioned policies are found, the following sanctions will be applied:

 - Immediate rejection of the infringing manuscript.

-- Prohibition against all of the authors for any new submissions to Journal of Environmental Treatment Techniques, either individually or in combination with other authors of the infringing manuscript, as well as in combination with any other authors.
+- Prohibition against all of the authors for any new submissions to the Journal of Environmental Treatment Techniques, either individually or in combination with other authors of the infringing manuscript, as well as in combination with any other authors.
 This prohibition will be imposed for a minimum of 36 months.